The-AI-Alliance/.github/profile/open-agent-hub-projects.md

 > Collaborate, experiment, and build production-ready, open-source agents.
 >
-> See the Open Agent Hub [website](https://the-ai-alliance.github.io/open-agent-hub/)
+> See the Open Agent Hub [website](https://the-ai-alliance.github.io/open-agent-hub/).

+### Direct Links

+* [Submit a project](https://events.thealliance.ai/aia-project) for us to support or adopt (defined below).
+* [Submit a use case](https://qmmqo.share.hsforms.com/2qlmffVx9R8iVNad39JmDPg) for your domain.
+Help us help you build it!

 The **Open Agent Hub** is a collaborative community of open-source AI projects and domain-specific work groups that seek to make AI Agents successful in the real world through fast experimentation and distillation of learning into reusable reference architectures and enterprise-quality implementations.

 We welcome your feedback and we encourage you to [help us build them](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md).
-We also welcome your [suggestions for projects we should add](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md).
+We also welcome your [suggestions for projects we should add](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) and [domain-specific use cases](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) of importance to you.

 Our focus on domain-specific projects helps surface and address the challenges faced in those domains, which often surface for other domains.
+This is why we need to know your important use cases!

 Our work groups include engineers, AI researchers, and subject matter experts from industry-leading organizations.
-Here is some of our initial work:
+Here is some of our work so far:

 **Industrial AI / Semiconductors:** See [SemiKong](https://github.com/aitomatic/semikong) a foundation model for semiconductor process agents.